Information for clients

 Atkin Chambers is committed to providing an excellent and transparent service, and it values feedback in relation to the quality of the members’ legal work and the levels of service.
 If you would like to provide such feedback, please contact Chief Executive and Director of Clerking, David Barnes, or Senior Clerk, Justin Wilson.

 Atkin Chambers has adopted the Bar Council’s Standard Contractual terms and/or the Combar/CLLS terms as the basis for terms for all new instructions.
 The terms are adapted for individual cases.

-VAT (Value Added Tax) will be added where applicable.
-Barristers at Atkin Chambers are registered for VAT, the clerks are happy to provide VAT number(s) on request.
-Expenses incurred by barristers in relation to the legal matter will be added as agreed at the outset.
+Value Added Tax (VAT) will be added where applicable.
+Barristers at Atkin Chambers are registered for VAT, the clerks will provide VAT number(s) on request.

-Atkin Chambers’ confidentiality procedure comprises of guidelines which are for use in circumstances where several members of Atkin Chambers are instructed on different sides of the same matter.
+Atkin Chambers’ confidentiality procedure comprises of guidelines which are for use in circumstances where two or more members of Atkin Chambers are instructed on different sides of the same matter.
 The guidelines are designed to ensure and demonstrate that confidential information within Atkin Chambers will remain confidential when such circumstances occur.

 Please click here to view Atkin Chambers’ Confidentiality Procedure.

 All members of Atkin Chambers are self-employed barristers in independent practice.
 Whilst Chambers staff provide services to all members of Chambers, they do not have the authority to share any confidential information that they hold in relation to the practice of one member of Chambers with another member of Chambers, or with any third-party who may be making enquiries in relation to another member of Chambers.
 Nor do members of Chambers share such confidential information with each other.